rileyleague/rileyleague.github.io/_teaching/phdmicro.md

 location: "Durham, NC"
 ---

-I served as a teaching assistant for the first-year core microeconomics sequence for the economics PhD.
+I served as a teaching assistant for the first-year core microeconomics sequence for the economics PhD during the 2019-2020 academic year.